modelinglife/academy/README.md

 The mathematical theory is applied to modeling various phenomena of the virus pandemics.

 1. Nicola Bellomo - A Quest Towards a Mathematical Theory of Living Systems.
+[YouTube](https://www.youtube.com/watch?v=-yhGPwQL1qE)
 2. Diletta Burini - Mathematical Tools of the Kinetic Theory of Active Particles.
+[YouTube]()
 3. Nicola Bellomo, Diletta Burini and Nisrine Outada - Towards a Mathematical Theory of Virus Pandemics - Models with Mutations, Variants and Vaccination Programs.
+[YouTube](https://www.youtube.com/watch?v=Mdr1BpNzHXY)
 4. Damián Knopoff - Heterogeneity and Networks.
+[YouTube](https://www.youtube.com/watch?v=wejBEd0P0s8)
 5. Pietro Terna - Agent Methods to Modeling Virus Pandemics - A quick reference to complexity.
+[YouTube](https://www.youtube.com/watch?v=ORWdU5gC8mQ)

 The content of these 5 Lectures represents only a tiny step in the never-ending effort of developing and diffusing Mathematics as a fundamental support to the Scienze of Life.
 The effort is continuous by a large community of scholars that we hope will include a significant part of the young researcher to whom we dedicate these Lectures.